ZachHofmeister/CatholicMOTD/README.md

 ## Feedback / Planned Features
 Here are some of the features I hope to add soon!

-- --More supported Bible versions-- Done in version 1.3!
+- ~~More supported Bible versions~~ Done in version 1.3!
 - Daily prayer
 - Daily saint quote
 - Configurable incentives for reading daily info
 If you have any suggestions for features, I would be happy to consider them!
 Please leave a comment below

-I hope you enjoy this plugin!
-Peace be with you! 🙏🏼
+Enjoy, and peace be with you! 🙏🏼